The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Because of violating the terms of service.

-And when I hear somebody on the news contribute to the narrative that contributes to those terms of services that contributes to those policies that someone loses their Patreon account and they were trying to provide for their family, that pisses me off.
+And when I hear somebody on the news contribute to the narrative that contributes to those terms of services, that contributes to those policies that someone loses their Patreon account and they were trying to provide for their family, that pisses me off.

-So, from a self-esteem perspective, I don't care.
+So from a self-esteem perspective, I don't care.

-However, for my daughter from a self-esteem perspective, I do care because I have to be hyper intentional about raising this human being to have self-esteem.
+However, for my daughter, from a self-esteem perspective, I do care because I have to be hyper-intentional about raising this human being to have self-esteem.

-And I have to constantly monitor how she's seeing things and perceiving she's only one now, so it doesn't matter yet, but she's you know gonna get to an age, and I have to make sure I'm gonna have to say, Hey, listen, I know what they just said, but I don't want you to ever feel bad.
+And I have to make sure I'm going to have to say, hey, listen, I know what they just said, but I don't want you to ever feel bad.

-I'm gonna have to have that.
+I'm going to have to have that.

 It's a good movie, actually.

-I I really enjoyed it.
+I really enjoyed it.

-But there's a there's a touching moment where I think I think what happens is the black woman that is the nanny, the help, uh, is fired from working with this white family, and she gets on her knees and she says her last words to the little girl that she spent so many years with, and she says, You was kind, you're smart, you is important.
+But there's a touching moment where I think what happens is the black woman that is the nanny, the help, is fired from working with this white family.

-It's like a really touching thing because what she's conveying to the kid is you know, really what she someone else had conveyed to her, and she's actually gotten she's had this like actual racist experience, right?
+It's like a really touching thing because what she's conveying to the kid is, you know, really what she, someone else had conveyed to her.

-Anyway, and so yeah, I'm concerned about it as a father because I don't want my daughter to um to ever doubt her value as a human being because of an immutable quality that she may have, or I don't want her to doubt my value as a human being because of my immutable qualities.
+And so, yeah, I'm concerned about it as a father because I don't want my daughter to ever doubt her value as a human being because of an immutable quality that she may have.

-Okay, you know, I've made all my mistakes as a parent.
+You know, I've made all my mistakes as a parent.

-I'm I'm I have seven kids.
+I have seven kids.

-I grew up with a different experience.
+And, you know, I grew up with a different experience.

 He was a raging alcoholic.